-Brand Names: Crinone, Endometrin, FIRST-Progesterone VGS 100, FIRST-Progesterone VGS 200, FIRST-Progesterone VGS 25, FIRST-Progesterone VGS 400, FIRST-Progesterone VGS 50, Menopause Formula Progesterone, Prochieve
+Brand Names: Crinone, Endometrin, FIRST-Progesterone VGS 100, FIRST-Progesterone VGS 200, FIRST-Progesterone VGS 25, FIRST-Progesterone VGS 400, FIRST-Progesterone VGS 50, Prochieve

 Progesterone is a female hormone important for ovulation and menstruation.
 Progesterone causes changes in the lining of your uterus, making it easier for a fertilized egg to attach to the uterus at the beginning of pregnancy.
 Progesterone then helps your body maintain the pregnancy.

-This medication also prevents overgrowth in the lining of the uterus in postmenopausal women who are receiving estrogen hormone replacement therapy.
+Progesterone vaginal is also used to prevent overgrowth in the lining of the uterus in postmenopausal women who are receiving estrogen hormone replacement therapy.

-Progesterone vaginal may also be used for other purposes not listed in this medication guide.
+Progesterone vaginal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of progesterone vaginal?